Net Worth Goals by Age

 Net Worth at Age 30

 By age 30 your goal is to have an amount equal to half your salary saved into your retirement account.
 So, if you’re making $60,000 in your 20’s, strive for a $30,000 net worth by age 30.
 That milestone is possible through saving and investing.
 Let’s stay you start investing $3,466 each year ($288 per month) starting at age 23; if your investment account earns 7 percent annually, you’ll reach a $30,000 net worth by age 30.

 If that sounds overwhelming, or you’re getting a late start with your career, don’t worry: These are savings guidelines, not rules etched in stone.

 By age 40, your goal is to have a net worth of 2 times your annual salary.
 So, if your salary edges up to $80,000 in your 30’s, then by age 40 you should strive for a net worth of $160,000.

-You can build your net worth in other ways than just contributing to your retirement accounts.
+You can build your net worth in other ways, besides just contributing to your retirement accounts.
 Owning real estate is another path to growing your net worth.
 Like other types of financial assets, real estate values appreciate over time.
 Ultimately, the benefit of investing in real estate is that your small down payment grows exponentially, as the home value increases.

 Net Worth at Age 50